Aung Thu (footballer)

-Aung Thu (အောင်သူ; born 22 May 1995) is a Burmese professional footballer who plays as forward for Thai League 1 club Lamphun Warriors and Myanmar national team.
+Aung Thu (အောင်သူ; born 22 May 1995) is a Burmese professional footballer who plays as an attacking midfielder or a winger for Thai League 1 club Uthai Thani and Myanmar national team.
 He has represented Myanmar internationally at under-17, under-20, under-23, and senior level.
 Representing Myanmar at the 2015 FIFA U-20 World Cup in New Zealand, he scored his debut World Cup goal against New Zealand national under-20 football team.

 Early life

 He was born in Pindale Village of Meiktila Township, Myanmar.
 Later he moved to Pyinmana.

 Club career

 Early career

 In 2009, at the age of 13, Aung Thu represented Pyinmana in U-19 Division Tournament with 3 goals.
 He later joined the Myanmar Football Academy in Mandalay and was graduated from the academy.

 Yadanarbon

 In 2013, Yadanarbon F.C signed Aung Thu from Myanmar Football Academy (Mandalay).
 He showed an impressive talent in Yadanarbon F.C that increased his value to the whole team by achieving a less than anticipated goal count by assisting other teammates in making goals.

 At the 2016 and 2017 MNL Awards Night, he was recognized as the MNL Best Player of the Year.